autowarefoundation/autoware_ai_planning/waypoint_follower/nodes/mpc_follower/README.md

 currently, the options are
 - unconstraint : use least square method to solve unconstraint QP with eigen.
-- unconstraint_fast : same as above.
-Faster, but lower accuracy for optimization.
+- unconstraint_fast : similar to unconstraint.
+This is faster, but lower accuracy for optimization.
+- qpoases_hotstart : use QPOASES with hotstart for constrainted QP.

 ## vehicle model type